 Undergraduate degree work in computer science provides students with essential background for studying the design and implementation of computer system software, computer architecture, and computer software applications for science and business.
 The program emphasizes both computer system fundamentals and computer software applications.
 Required areas of study include data structures, analysis of algorithms, low-level programming, computer architecture and language translation, ethics and law for the computing professional, and software design and development.
 Evolving software technologies are a major concern.
-The BS in Computer Science program also requires 23 credits in mathematics and statistics, including calculus, discrete mathematics, linear algebra, applied probability theory, and numerical analysis.
+The BS in Computer Science program also requires 12 credits of natural science and 20 credits in mathematics and statistics, including calculus, discrete mathematics, linear algebra, and applied probability theory.

 A sample schedule that fulfills degree requirements for a Bachelor of Science in Computer Science degree is shown below.
-With prior approval of department advisors, some courses may be taken out of the indicated sequences, particularly in the case of General Education [GE] courses.
+With prior approval of department advisors, some courses may be taken out of the indicated sequences, particularly in the case of Mason Core [MC] courses.